 - sour cream

 - avocado (or guacamole).
 We just layer them on like we would on enchiladas.

 What to Serve With Mexican Lasagna

 Mexican Lasagna can be served as a one-dish dinner or you can serve it with side dishes.
 Here are some tasty Mexican-inspired side dishes you can serve along with it:

 - Cafe Rio Cilantro Rice and Black Beans

 How to make Mexican Lasagna

-- Brown hamburger and onion in a pan and drain well.
-Combine with the spaghetti sauce.
-In large bowl combine beaten egg, and all the cheeses.
+- In large bowl combine beaten egg, and all the cheeses.
 Save a little of the Mozzarella and cheddar for the topping.

-- Put a layer of the tortilla shells in a 9x13 pan.
-Tear them to fill in all the spaces.
-Then add a layer of sauce and a layer of cheese.
-Repeat several times ending with the sauce and a topping of the grated cheese.
+- Add 1/3 of sauce and 1/3 of cheese.
+Repeat layers of tortillas, sauce, and cheese, two more times ending with the sauce and a topping of the grated cheese.